BY OUR PLATFORMS

-Zebrafish (Danio rerio) is a small tropical freshwater fish, native to the streams of the southeastern Himalayan region that commonly inhabits slow-moving water bodies.
-It takes his name from the horizontal blue-pigmented stripes aligning his body, which are reminiscent of the zebra stripes.
-Danio rerio adults grow up to 4 cm, and their lifespan is between two to three years in standard laboratory conditions.
-Both size and age can be larger in their natural habitat.
+Zebrafish (Danio rerio) is a small tropical freshwater fish native to the streams of the southeastern Himalayan region, which commonly inhabits slow-moving water bodies.
+It takes its name from the horizontal blue-pigmented stripes aligning its body, which are reminiscent of zebra stripes.
+Adult Danio rerio grows up to 4 cm, and their lifespan is between two to three years in standard laboratory conditions.
+Both size and age can be greater in their natural habitat.

 Zebrafish are omnivorous, primarily eating zooplankton and insects, although they can eat a variety of other foods, such as worms, small crustaceans or algae.
-This is one of the reasons that make this freshwater fish an extremely robust animal model.
+This is one of the characteristics that makes this freshwater fish an extremely robust animal model for the laboratory.

-The approximate sexual maturity time for them is three months.
+They reach sexual maturity at approximately three months.
 A male must be present to induce female ovulation and egg fecundation.
 Females can spawn at intervals of two to three days, laying more than two hundred eggs in each mating.
-Their ability to produce a vast number of progeny is another advantage of using this particular family of fishes.
+Their ability to produce a vast number of progeny is another advantage of using this particular family of fishes in the laboratory.

-All the named advantages have allowed zebrafish to become an essential tool for high-throughput screenings of small molecules with therapeutic effects.
-In that sense, both academy and pharmaceutical industry use zebrafish to save time and money in preclinical studies for assessing toxicity and efficacy of new drugs, in the fields of infection, cardiovascular diseases, neural disorders or cancer.
-In summary, the advantages of using an animal model such as zebrafish for biomedicine and drug discovery are multiple:
+All the above advantages have meant that zebrafish have become an essential tool for high-throughput screening of small molecules with therapeutic effects.
+Accordingly, both academics and the pharmaceutical industry use zebrafish to save time and money in preclinical studies to assess toxicity and efficacy of new drugs in the fields of cardiovascular disease, neural disorders, infection, and cancer, amongst others.